What constitutes being overweight? According to WHO, a person with a body mass index (BMI) of more than 25 is considered overweight.

 Obesity has become a big concern within our modern world with figures nearly doubling since 1980.
 It is astonishing to read from the World Health Organisation (WHO) that 66% of the world’s population live in countries where being overweight or obese kills more people than those who are underweight.

-The ACSM advises to exercise 5 times per week.
+The ACSM advises exercising 5 times per week.
 This should be of moderate to vigorous intensity for 150 minutes per week or 30 minutes of physical activity on most days of the week, progressing to 300 minutes per week of moderate physical activity, 150 minutes of vigorous activity or a combination of both.
-This can be programmed into short 10-minute periods of exercise within the day rather than exercising for prolonged periods of time and may suit the larger client.
+This can be programmed into short 10-minute periods of exercise within the day rather than exercising for prolonged periods of time and may suit clients.

 As Pilates teachers we should be able to adapt the exercises we teach to suit everyone that comes to our classes, its important to create an inclusive atmosphere and be ready to support and assist our clients.
 However, some of the classic Pilates exercise would not be ideal for our larger clients.
-For example the Rolling Back exercise would require an alternative such as the Roll Up and even then this will most likely need to be modified.
-For the Roll Up exercise we can use a mini ball around 7-10” in diameter to give support when placed about 12” away from the client’s sit bones.
+For example the Rolling Back exercise would require an alternative such as the Roll Up.
+For the Roll Up exercise, we can use a mini ball around 7-10” in diameter to give support when placed about 12” away from the client’s sit bones.
 When they roll back they can gently place their weight onto the ball and then return to seated.
 Alternatively ask the client to perform the Roll Up sat in a chair, sitting halfway forwards on the seat and then perform a pelvic tilt with the arms extended forwards at shoulder height.
 This alternative exercise would be particularly beneficial when working one on one.

-Exercises like the Push Up can put an excess weight on the wrist so consider whether the adaptation is suitable.
-For example, if you asked the client to stand up in front of everyone in the class and do a wall Push Up, they may feel awkward and already have low self-confidence.
-Instead, place about 3 blocks either side of the mat.
+Exercises like the Push Up can put excess weight on the wrist so consider whether the adaptation is suitable.
+For example, if you asked the client to stand up in front of everyone in the class and do a wall Push Up, they may feel awkward.
+Instead, place about 3 blocks on either side of the mat.
 The client would then roll down through the spine like everyone else in the room, come into a box position and place their hands on the blocks.
 The height of the blocks will assist the client by not having so much of their body weight over their hands during the press-up phase of the exercise.
-The client then just does the press-up phase like everyone else and rolls back up to standing.
-To further adapt this exercise, a client might perform the roll up part of the exercise only and perform a standing chest press movement.
+The client then just does the press-up phase and rolls back up to standing.
+To further adapt this exercise, a client might perform the roll-up part of the exercise only and perform a standing chest press movement.

 The Side Bend would present a similar issue to the Push Up relating to excess weight on the wrist.
 Ask your client to perform the exercise on their forearm.
 You may also need to give support with a mini ball by placing this under the side of the waist for support, but ask the client not to lean into the mini ball too much and maintain a feeling of length and lift through the body with the supporting shoulder drawn down the back.
 Avoid sinking into the shoulder joint and rounding through the upper back.